versionone/api-examples/rest/apis-walkthrough.md

-# Getting Started with VersionOne Lifecycle REST APIs
+# Walkthrough of Using the VersionOne Lifecycle REST APIs

 ## What you need
 * Provide instructions for generating an Access Token in their own instance